Meetesh-Saini/image-steganography/README.md

 # image-steganography
-A tool to hide data in image
+A tool to hide data in image.

+Data is protected with AES-GCM.
+First data is encrypted with the key and then it is injected into the image.
+Since GCM requires nonce, the output for same image, same unencrypted data and same key will be different everytime.

 ## Installation
 ```